 - Tablet Computers: I’d give my AARP membership for an iPad.
 The screen is a joy, the touchpad keyboard is nice and big and, most importantly, it’s entirely intuitive.
 Apple’s security technology also nearly eliminates spyware and viruses, which are a nightmare to eradicate.
 In general, touchscreens are easier for seniors to use.
 It took me just 30 minutes to get an elderly friend up and running on her new Motorola Xoom tablet.
 Unable to type anymore due to arthritis, the light touch required for these screens opened a whole new world.
 We loaded a few useful apps, made Google her home page, set up a gmail account and she was off.

 - E-readers: Few books are printed in large type anymore, but e-readers can make every book easy to read.
 The Kindle, for example, allows users to boost the font size with a touch of a button and the resolution improves with every release.
 The Barnes & Noble NOOK boasts a full-color display that makes reading even easier.

 - Durable Tech Cases: Otterbox has cornered the market on hardcore cases for phones, e-readers, laptops and just about everything else that can be dropped, smashed or end up in water.
 They also have a stellar reputation for quality customer service, which means seniors don’t have to deal with smarmy, unhelpful responders.

-She has written about senior issues for 11 years as a Cooperative Extension specialist and for a wide variety of newspapers and magazines.
+About the author.
+Kate Forgach is a senior-consumer expert for She has written about senior issues for 11 years as a Cooperative Extension specialist and for a wide variety of newspapers and magazines.
 She has been featured in USA Today, Detroit News, New Orleans Times-Picayune, New Yorker magazine, ABC World News, NBC’s TODAY show and many other media outlets.